IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 + Topic 7: expressing one's opinion/reaction. <br><br>

 **LDA evaluation model metrics in Gensim** <br>
 The ultimate goal of topic modelling is defining the *"set of topics that represent the global structure of a corpus of documents"* (Řehůřek, 2022a).
-Within this context, *"a set of statements or facts is said to be coherent, if they support each other"* (Röder, M. et al., 2015).
+Within this context, *"a set of statements or facts is said to be coherent, if they support each other"* (Röder et al., 2015).
+To evaluate the Ensemble LDA model we used Perplexity and the U-Mass coherence score, as the C_V metric is not recommended *"when it is used for randomly generated word sets"* (Roeder, 2018).

-C_umass is based on document cooccurrence counts, a one-preceding segmentation and a logarithmic conditional probability as confirmation measure.  <br>
+U_Mass is based on document cooccurrence counts, a one-preceding segmentation and a logarithmic conditional probability as confirmation measure.  <br>

 + **Perplexity** = -8.17
 + **Umass coherence score** = -12.29